drewlittleco/producism/README.md

-producism
+producism v2
 =========

+Evolutionary Economic Model based on Open Source Principles

+Goal: To build sustainable communities by democratizing access to the neccesarry tools, resources, and communities of support for creators to manifest their ideas together.

-evolutionary economic model based on open source principles...more coming soon.
+More coming soon.